Health and Travel Alerts Learn More Left arrow

 Reduit Beach

-Located by the northwestern shore’s Rodney Bay, Reduit Beach is a well-loved seaside destination enjoyed by both visitors to the island and locals.
+Located by the northwestern shore’s Rodney Bay, Reduit Beach is one of the island’s most popular beaches thanks to its calm water, lively atmosphere, and long crescent of soft sand.
 Gaze at Pigeon Island National Landmark as you relax under the shade of your umbrella, or bask in the warm sun as you take a dip in the pristine blue sea.

 The popularity of this five-mile stretch of sand makes it a fantastic spot for people watching.
 If you’re looking for a bit of a thrill, jet ski rentals are available for an adventure on the water.
 Indulge in Caribbean cuisine and tropical drinks at one of the restaurants and bars in the area as the calm water laps the shore.